 This is a weekly series that highlights an outstanding day hike or backpacking trip.
 The goal is to inspire you to want to get out and see these places for yourself.
 I know for us, just seeing amazing photos and reading about a great hike is enough to get us motivated.

 This week's hike is the first half of the epic John Muir Trail in California's Sierra Nevada.
+Here's the link if you want to jump ahead to the second half.

 Featured Photo: Sunset at Garnet Lake (photo by Sathish J)